TissueImageAnalytics/cerberus/README.md

 - `extract_patches.py`: Extract patches from image tiles for multi-task learning
 - `dataset.yml`: Defines the dataset paths and information

-# Training
+## Training

-Before unleashing training, you need to ensure patches are appropriately extracted using `extract_patches.py`.
+Before initialising training, ensure patches are appropriately extracted using `extract_patches.py`.
 This is only applicable for our segmentation tasks (gland, lumen and nucleus segmentation).

-Cerberus uses an input patch size of 448x448 for segmentation.
-For this, we extract a patch double the size (996x996) [set by `win_size` in the script] and then perform a central crop after augmentation. `step_size` determines the stride used during patch extraction.
+Cerberus uses input patches of size of 448x448 for segmentation.
+For this, we extract a patches double the size (996x996) [set by `win_size` in the script] and then perform a central crop after augmentation. `step_size` determines the stride used during patch extraction.
 We use 448 for gland/lumen segmentation tasks and 224 for the nucleus segmentation task.
 All other information, including the image paths, annotation file extension and fold information (`split_info`) should be populated in `dataset.yml`.

 Upon extracting patches, it's time to unleash training.
 For this, modify the command line arugments in `run.py` enter `python run.py -h` for a full description.

 In particular, you can toggle different tasks, set the pretrained weights, determine the batch type and set the paths to the input data.

-For example, if performing single task nuclear segmentation on a single GPU with a mixed batch, use:
+For example, if performing single task nuclear instance segmentation on a single GPU with a mixed batch, use:

 ```
-python run.py --gpu="0" --nuclei --nuclei_dir=<path> --mix_target_in_batch --log_dir=<path>
+python run.py --gpu="0" --nuclei_inst --nuclei_dir=<path> --mix_target_in_batch --log_dir=<path>
 ```

-If performing multi-task gland, lumen and nuclei segmentation, along with patch classification use:
+If performing multi-task gland, lumen and nuclei instance segmentation, along with patch classification use:

 ```
-python run.py --gpu="0" --gland --gland_dir=<path> --lumen --lumen_dir=<path> --nuclei --nuclei_dir=<path> --pclass --pclass_dir=<path> --mix_target_in_batch --log_dir=<path>
+python run.py --gpu="0" --gland_inst --gland_dir=<path> --lumen_inst --lumen_dir=<path> --nuclei_inst --nuclei_dir=<path> --pclass --pclass_dir=<path> --mix_target_in_batch --log_dir=<path>
 ```

 Alongside the above, other model details and hyperparameters must be set in `paramset.yml`, including batch size, learning rate, and target output.
 Also ensure the utilised decoder kwargs, along with the appopriate number of channels are defined - this must align with the tasks specified in the CLIs above!